 To use this service, merchants must have a merchant/business account with PayPal.

-PayPal also provides a Sandbox test environment to test your integration end to end.
+PayPal also provides a sandbox environment to test your integration end-to-end.

-The new enhanced Express Checkout with In-context flow provides a simplified checkout experience that replaces the classic Express Checkout full page redirect flow.
+The new enhanced Express Checkout flow provides a simplified checkout experience that replaces the classic Express Checkout full page redirect flow.

 The following breaks down the checkout steps in the previous figure:

 The buyer chooses to checkout with PayPal and clicks on the button.

 SetExpressCheckoutAPI request to PayPal.
 PayPal responds with a token, an alphanumeric identifier in the format

 EC-123456789.
 The token indicates that the checkout process was initiated successfully.

 The buyer logs in to PayPal in a secure window that overlays your website.

 The buyer also authorizes the payment in the secure window.